Silovs signs 2-year contract with Canucks | NHL.com

-The 23-year-old goalie was 3-0-1 with a 2.47 goals-against average and .881 save percentage in four regular-season games for the Vancouver Canucks last season and 5-5 with a 2.91 GAA and .898 save percentage in 10 Stanley Cup Playoff games, getting playing time with injuries to Thatcher Demko and Casey DeSmith.
+The 23-year-old goalie, who was a restricted free agent, was 3-0-1 with a 2.47 goals-against average and .881 save percentage in four regular-season games for the Canucks last season and 5-5 with a 2.91 GAA and .898 save percentage in 10 Stanley Cup Playoff games, getting playing time with injuries to Thatcher Demko and Casey DeSmith.

 "Arturs helped us out a lot when called upon last year as he continues to grow and develop as a goalie," Canucks general manager Patrik Allvin said.
 "We expect him to come into training camp and battle for a full-time position with the big club.
 Our group will continue to work with him to help sharpen his skills and provide him with all the tools necessary to take another step forward in his young career."